dhrunlauwers/knowledge-base/git/git-quick-start.md

 Some basic terminology:
 - Each state (change) is known as a **commit**
-	○ The current commit is known as the head (the commit we are actively working on) ○ Commits are affiliated with repositories and branches ○ The head may be moved between commits
+- The current commit is known as the **head**
+	- The commit we are actively working on
+- Commits are affiliated with **repositories** and **branches**
+- The head may be moved between commits

-##Install and Configure Git
+## Install and Configure Git
-	Install using the following commands.
-	sudo apt-get install git	On Linux
+Install using the following commands. sudo apt-get install git	On Linux
 Google and install Git Bash	On Windows

 Git configuration may be managed using git config git config --global user.name <username>	Useful for identification when doing source control git config --global user.email <email_addr>	Useful for identification when doing source control git config --system core.editor vim	Useful when you prefer using a particular text editor by default

 Alternatively, you may assign system-wide configurations in the config files:
 	○ Etc/gitconfig with corresponds to --system
 	○ ~/gitconfig or ~/.config/git/config which corresponds to --global ○ .git/config in a repository which corresponds to --local

-##Working with Repositories in Git
+## Working with Repositories in Git
 	A repository is a collection of content related to a specific purpose or project. git init <repo-directory>	 to create or 'initialize' a new repository in the specific directory
 		        • Creates a .git directory in the repository used for git metadata